nttams/nttams.github.io/src/things-Ive-done-or-used.md

 #### 13. Use redis as caching layer for real-time system, apply hit-miss and batching update mechanism

 #### 14. Implementing EDNS(RFC6891) support for C++ DNS client

+#### 15. Switch from golang std encoding/json to segmentio/encoding/json
+Interfaces are almost identical, performance is much better